wlsnmrk/Chickensoft.Log/README.md

 ## ✒️ Writer Types

-`Log` accepts a list of writers to which the log will direct formatted messages.
-The writers are responsible for handling the output of the messages.
-The Log package provides three operational writer types implementing the `ILogWriter`
+`Log` accepts a list of writers, which receive formatted messages from the log and are responsible for handling the output of the messages.
+The Log package provides three writer types for use in applications or libraries:
-interface:

 * `ConsoleWriter`: Outputs log messages to stdout and stderr.
 * `TraceWriter`: Outputs log messages to .NET's `Trace` system.
 This is useful for seeing log output in Visual Studio's "Output" tab while debugging.
 * `FileWriter`: Outputs log messages to file.
-By default, `FileWriter`s will write to a file called "output.log" in the working directory, but you can either configure a different default, or configure individual `FileWriter`s to write to particular files on creation.

-To provide thread safety such that only one message may be written at a time, `ConsoleWriter` and `TraceWriter` are implemented as singletons that may be obtained using the static method `Instance()`. `FileWriter` is implemented as a pseudo-singleton with a single instance per file name; see below for details.
+By default, `FileWriter` will write to a file called "output.log" in the working directory, but you can either configure a different default, or configure individual `FileWriter`s to write to particular files on creation.
+To avoid concurrency issues, `FileWriter` is implemented as a pseudo-singleton with a single instance per file name; see below for details.

 The package provides one additional writer type, `TestWriter`, which may be useful for testing your code without mocking `ILog` (see below).

 ### Using `FileWriter`

-`FileWriter` provides a static `Instance()` method that returns one unique writer per file name.
+`FileWriter` provides two static `Instance()` methods for obtaining references to writers.

-You can obtain a reference to a writer that outputs messages to the default file name `"output.log"`:
+You can obtain a reference to a writer using the default file name `"output.log"`:

 ```csharp
 public class MyClass